aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/publickey/_index.md

 ﻿---
-title: "Get assymetric public key"
+title: "Get asymmetric public key"
 type: docs
 url: /publickey/
-description: "Get assymetric public key."
+description: "Get asymmetric public key"
 weight: 7
 ---

-Get assymetric public key.
+Aspose.Words REST API includes a `GetPublicKey` method that allows developers to retrieve the public key for an asymmetric encryption algorithm.
+The public key is returned in the form of a string, which can then be used to encrypt data.
+Asymmetric encryption uses two different keys, a public key and a private key.
+The public key can be shared with anyone and is used to encrypt data, while the private key is kept secret and is used to decrypt data.

-## Get assymetric public key REST API
+## Get asymmetric public key REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|